 In general, Ultimate Rewards points are worth up to 1 cent each.
-There are two ways in which it is possible to get more value, though: redeem points for travel or transfer points to airline partners.
-More below…
+There are two ways in which it is possible to get more value, though: redeem points for travel or transfer points to airline and hotel partners.

-There are a few ways to get better than 1 cent per point value when redeeming points for travel: Redeem for travel booked through the Chase Ultimate Rewards portal for 1.25 cents value with the Chase Sapphire Preferred or Ink Business Preferred or redeem for 1.5 cents value with the Chase Sapphire Reserve.
+- Redeem points for travel booked through the Chase Ultimate Rewards portal for 1.5 cents value with the Chase Sapphire Reserve.